donaldrs01/atlas-printf/README.md

 # Recreating printf()...the long way.

-This project aimed at recreating the always-import printf command in the C-language.
-It is one of the more comprehensive projects of my first trimester of work at the Atlas School.
+This project focused on recreating the essential printf command in C, one of the most comprehensive and challenging projects in my first trimester at Atlas School.
+Rebuilding printf required a deep dive into the mechanics of this fundamental function, from handling variable arguments to managing format specifiers in C.

-This project was also an introduction to larger-scale problem solving when it comes to programming.
-It involved whiteboarding sessions, collaboration with my teammate, and a general understanding of the flow of actions that makes printf functional.
-It also relied heavily on understanding the concept of variable arguments and how format specifiers work in C.  Below, my partner and I have laid out the various tasks we set out to accomplish accompanied with file descriptions for the different parts of the project.
+This experience was my introduction to larger-scale problem-solving in programming.
+It involved extensive whiteboarding, collaboration with my teammate, and developing a systematic understanding of how printf operates under the hood.
+Through this project, I strengthened my skills in handling variable arguments, designing logic for different format specifiers, and organizing code into modular tasks.
+Below, my teammate and I have outlined the specific tasks we tackled, along with file descriptions for the various components of our printf implementation.

 ## Project Requirements
   - Compiler used to test code: gcc -Wall -Werror -Wextra -pedantic -std=gnu89 -Wno-format *.c